 “Never be afraid to raise your voice for honesty and truth and compassion against injustice and lying and greed.
 If people all over the world…would do this, it would change the earth.” ― William Faulkner

-Ways Youth can Change the World through Advocacy
+Ways Youth + Social Change Happens through Advocacy

 Youth Protesters — Acting alone or as a group, with or without adults, young people constantly protest injustice, intolerance and disengagement throughout our communities.
 There are many ways youth protest, including boycotts, civil disobedience, demonstrations, fasting and hunger strikes, marches, petitions, and strikes.
 They also hold teach-ins, occupy physical spaces, participate in culture jamming activities, and more.